 Land Position and Geology

 Cabaçal is a camp scale VMS project endowed with Copper Gold Silver Zinc and Lead mineralisation.
 It is under-explored and under-developed compared to analogue camps.
 Located on grazing farmland in the State of Mato Grosso, there is good community support backed by past operational history.
-The project has excellent local and regional infrastructure.
+The project has excellent local and regional infrastructure including Road access, Rail ~385km & Power ~20km.
 The regional capital of Cuiabá is 4.5 hours by car to the west while the state has an active, well serviced and producing mining sector.

-The Cabaçal Mine was discovered by BP Minerals in 1983, operated as a small-scale selective high-grade underground gold mine from 1987 to 1991 and extracting 869,279t at 5.00 g/t Au and 0.82 % Cu.
+The Cabaçal Mine was discovered by BP Minerals in 1983, operated as a small-scale selective high-grade underground gold mine from 1987 to 1991 and extracted 869,279t at 5.00 g/t Au and 0.82 % Cu.
 The mine was acquired by RTZ (Rio Tinto), as part of global mining portfolio acquired after acquiring BP Minerals in 1989.
 It was decommissioned in 1991 during a global slump in commodity prices.
 The company was held via a single Brazilian private Co, until 2020 when Meridian signed the option agreement.
-The Cabaçal mine had over 400 historical surface DDH completed, with a twinned hole completed in 2015.
-In 2021 Meridian is planning an extensive Cabaçal DDH verification program to validate the historical drill collars, assays and geology data.
+The Cabaçal mine had over 400 historical surface DDH completed.
+In 2021 Meridian has commenced an extensive Cabaçal DDH verification program to validate the historical drill collars, assays and geology data.

 The Cabaçal and St Helena deposits and other known targets form part of a Paleoproterozoic VMS system in deformed metavolcanic-sedimentary rocks of the Alto Jauru Greenstone Belt.
 The package consists of a bimodal sequence, similar to many major VMS districts.
 Cabaçal’s stacked mineralisation lenses can exceed 25m in thickness and be variable enriched in Cu, Cu-Au, Cu-Au-Ag-Zn-Pb.